robots-from-jupyter/robotlab/README.md

 ## conda packaging
-Once it has matured, `robotkernel` and its dependencies will be available from [conda-forge][], the community-driven upstream of the Anaconda Distribution.
+Once it has matured, `robotkernel` will be available from [conda-forge][], the community-driven upstream of the Anaconda Distribution.
 However, in the name of efficiency, `conda-forge` builds `noarch: python` packages, which are not compatible with `constructor`'s multiplatform magic.

-So for these installers, we build (or rebuild) a number of dependencies, such as the [robotframework][] 3.1 beta, which brings a number of exciting features.
+So for these installers, we build (or rebuild) a number of dependencies, such as [robotframework][] 3.1 and SeleniumLibrary 3.2.0.

 > TODO: automated detection and re-arching of packages from conda-forge feedstocks

 ### robotlab
-While still pre-`1.0`, JupyterLab's build chain has some negative externalities for end users, namely an install- or run-time dependency on NodeJS and npmjs.org when using any labextensions other than the built in set (e.g. Notebook, Terminal, Console, Editor, etc.).
+While still pre-`1.0`, JupyterLab's build chain has some negative externalities for end users, namely an install- or run-time dependency on NodeJS and npmjs.org when using any labextensions other than the built-in set (e.g. Notebook, Terminal, Console, Editor, etc.).
 Because, for the purposes of the workshop, we want to get to the Good Stuff of running Robot notebooks and not spend a bunch of time debugging `nodejs` and `webpack`, we've added a few choice JupyterLab extensions: